kishan77903/titanic_survival_prediction/README.md

 # titanic_survival_prediction
-predict the survival of people on titanic dataset on kaggle
+predict the survival of people in titanic dataset on kaggle